- Country Info

-If you are neither a morning person nor a night owl, you will want to carefully research online teaching companies and see where a majority of their students are based.
+You will want to carefully research online teaching companies and see where a majority of their students are based.
 For example, with you being based in Mexico, you may want to explore a platform that caters to Latin American students like Open English, English2Go, or LatinHire.
 That way they will be in your time zone and you won’t have to deal with the super early wake-up or the late nights.
-Others to consider are open-marketplace platforms like Cambly and Preply that cater to students from around the world (and not just China) - this way you can find students that are located in time zones that are more ideal for living in Mexico.
+Others to consider are open-marketplace platforms like Cambly and Preply that cater to students from around the world - this way you can find students that are located in time zones that are ideal for living in Mexico.

 4. Research Where in Mexico You Want to Establish a "Home Base"